Refugees (New Zealand)

 - You can also read stories like this one about Building a new life in New Zealand.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About Us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

-EPIC is a collection of reliable databases covering lots of different topics.
-It’s put together especially for New Zealand school students and helps to answer questions like this.
+This database is from EPIC, is a collection of reliable databases covering lots of different topics.
+It is put together, especially for New Zealand school students and helps to answer questions like this.
 You may need a password from your school or local library to access it.

 This resource has lots of New Zealand magazine, journal and newspaper articles.

-- Search for refugees New Zealand to bring up lots of results.
+- Search for 'Refugees New Zealand' to bring up a lot of results.

 - You can refine your results by using the links on the left of the page, like changing the publication date or limiting your search to newspaper articles.

 Tips: To get to the EPIC databases you will need a password from your school librarian first.
 Or, you can log on to AnyQuestions between 1 and 6pm Monday to Friday, and one of the librarians can help you online.
 Some EPIC databases may also be available through your public library.

 This site comes from the Ministry of Education and has articles from the School Journal.

 - Go to My name is Rez to find out about a Kurdish refugee.